hedroaxiom/bruceai/README.md

 </div>

+## ❤️ Support and Contribute
+- X:
+- Website:
+- Contract Address:

+## 📚 About

 An open-source toolkit for connecting AI agents to Solana protocols.
 Now, any agent, using any model can autonomously perform 15+ Solana actions:

 - Trade tokens